All about grilling

 Meals that have a high salt content are usually coated with a mixture of cream, cheese and egg before gratinating.

 Are suitable for gratinating flat vessels made of refractory glass, stone or metal.

 Which foods are suitable for the grill?

 All foods that can be fried briefly in the pan are suitable for the grill.

 When grilling fish, we recommend buying an aluminum grill tray so that the sensitive fish skin does not stick to the grate.

 The preparation of fish in palm or banana leaves is much more exotic.
-Here, too, the aromas remain in the leaf and the fish in one piece.
+Here, too, the aromas remain in the plate and the fish in one piece.

-Of course, offal, poultry, seafood, fresh vegetables and fruit can also be cooked very tasty on the grill.
+Of course, offal, poultry, seafood, fresh vegetables, and fruit can also be cooked very tastily on the grill.

-When grilling directly, the weight of the individual pieces of meat should not exceed 500 to 600 grams, as even cooking is then difficult to achieve.
+When grilling directly, the individual meat pieces’ weight should not exceed 500 to 600 grams, as even cooking is then challenging to achieve.